(The audio version of this essay can be found here.)

 In 1783, the Continental Congress of the thirteen colonies concluded a peace treaty with Great Britain and achieved the independence they had declared seven years prior.
 That was the easier part, however.
 Now that the fighting was done, they had to create a new nation out of thirteen unique states.
 Each of the original colonies had developed in its own way, with its own history and traditions.
 While it was one thing to ally together against a common enemy during the Revolution, it was quite another to find the compromises necessary to unite in a peacetime administration.
 The first national government was laid out by the Articles of Confederation.
 In this system, state governments were strong while the national government was little more than an assembly of delegates with little real power.
 While the Articles were a great libertarian idea in theory, in practice they proved ineffective for governing the new nation.
 With Great Britain still interested in recovering their lost territory, France on the verge of an unpredictable revolution, and Spain still taking interest in the region, a stronger hand was needed to keep the new nation afloat in world affairs.
 In 1787, the states sent delegates to a Constitutional Convention to figure out what to do next.
 While their mandate was merely to revise the Articles, they came out of convention with a new Constitution.

-Statesmen throughout the thirteen colonies debating the merits of the new Constitution for several months.
+Statesmen throughout the thirteen colonies debated the merits of the new Constitution for several months.
 Having just won a bloody war to gain their independence, many in the new nation were justifiably suspicious about the new central government that the constitution represented.
 Founding Fathers Alexander Hamilton, James Madison, and John Jay anonymously wrote a series of pamphlets later known as the Federalist Papers that advocated for the new constitution.
 Eventually, all thirteen states ratified the constitution and it became the law of the land.
 George Washington of Virginia, who had led the Continental Armies during the Revolution and had presided over the Constitutional Convention, was elected the first president of the new government.
 John Adams of Massachusetts was Vice President.

 The United States Constitution is a magnificent document and its ratification is a milestone in human history.
 For the first time, a government had been created ex nihilo, from scratch.
 A document was created which not only laid out the organizational structure of this new government but also constrained the government from infringing upon the natural rights of its citizens.
 Other nations in the world up until that time had grown up very gradually over the course of many centuries.
 Great Britain, for example, began as a loose collection of Anglo-Saxon tribes and kingdoms, each with their own traditions and systems of governance.
 They were conquered by the Normans in 1066, adopted Magna Carta in 1215 which placed obligations upon the king, gradually developed the concept of Parliament in the following centuries, redefined the relationship of king and church during the reign of King Henry VIII, fought a brutal civil war between King Charles I and Parliament that ended with the King’s execution, and finally adopted the idea of a parliamentary monarchy with a Bill of Rights in 1689.
-The British Constitution, even to this day, is not a single written document but is instead the accumulation of centuries of case law that has codified unwritten rules.
+The British Constitution, even to this day, is not a single written document but is instead the accumulation of centuries of case law that has codified previously unwritten rules.
 The United States Constitution, on the other hand, was written from the beginning, and is still in force to this day.
-The authors built into it a method for altering it – the amendment process – which has allowed it to be updated for the times, but only very carefully and deliberate, with the approval of super-majorities of Congress and the state legislatures.
+The authors built into it a method for altering it – the amendment process – which has allowed it to be updated for the times, but only very carefully and deliberately, with the approval of super-majorities of Congress and the state legislatures.

 The word “constitution” typically refers to a document that lays out lays out the structure and laws for an organizational body.
 However, we also use the word to refer to the substance or characteristics of a body itself.
 As a document, the US Constitution laid out the organizational structure of the government, but it also reflected the characteristics of the people who wrote it.
 Had the Constitutional Convention been attended by modern Zambians, contemporary Japanese, or even Englishmen from the year 1000, it would have been an entirely different document.
 When the Constitution was adopted, the people of the United States were mainly of British heritage and of varying degrees of Christianity.
 While they had their differences and disagreements with each other, they were remarkably homogeneous compared to the so-called melting pot of America today.
 Founding Father John Adams remarked that “Our Constitution was made only for a moral and religious people.
 It is wholly inadequate to the government of any other.”
 Keep this in mind as we discuss the role of the Constitution to the present day.